How much does it cost to build an app in Australia?

 Yes — by reducing scope.
 The most effective cost-control strategy is building a smaller thing, properly, rather than a bigger thing, poorly.

-A well-scoped MVP (minimum viable product) that solves one core problem clearly is more valuable than a sprawling app that tries to do everything and does none of it well.
+A well-scoped MVP that solves one core problem clearly is more valuable than a sprawling app that tries to do everything and does none of it well.
 Ship something real.
 Learn from it.
 Build from there.

 We regularly help clients cut their original scope in half and end up with something better than what they originally envisioned — because we ask hard questions about what's actually essential.